 Most WordPress hosting companies offer limited backup options.
 However, these backups are not guaranteed, and you are solely responsible for making your own backups.

-We hope this article helped you learn how to protect your WordPress site from brute force attacks.
-You may also want to look out for the signs that your WordPress is hacked and how to fix a hacked WordPress site and our expert picks for the best WordPress drag-and-drop page builders.
+We hope this article helped you learn how to protect your WordPress site from brute-force attacks.
+You may also want to see our guide on how to fix a hacked WordPress site and our expert picks for the best WordPress drag-and-drop page builders.